syncfusion-content/angular-docs/angular/GettingStarted/getting-started-with-dotnet-cli.md

 ## Run the Application

-* Now run the application with below command and navigate to [http://localhost:5000/](http://localhost:5000/) to see the output window.
+* Now run the application with below command in application folder.

 {% highlight javascript %}